 The per capita income in Jericho in 2018 was $70,582, which is wealthy relative to New York and the nation.
 This equates to an annual income of $282,328 for a family of four.

 Jericho is an extremely ethnically-diverse town.
 The people who call Jericho home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jericho residents report their race to be White, followed by Asian.
-Important ancestries of people in Jericho include Russian, Polish, Eastern European, and Irish.
+Important ancestries of people in Jericho include Italian, Russian, Polish, Eastern European, and Irish.

 The most common language spoken in Jericho is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.